Uncrossed Multiflows and Applications to Disjoint Paths: Reducing Uncrossed Edge-Disjoint Paths to Planar Node-Disjoint Paths

 In this section we prove \Cref{thm:reduction}.
-We reduce to the standard (not U-constrained) planar edge-disjoint paths problem (i.e. the integer version of (\ref{eqn:lp-congestion-edge}) with unit demands and capacities), and then use a result of Schrijver \cite{schrijver1990homotopic} which says that edge-disjoint paths can be solved in polynomial time in planar graphs if the number of faces the demand edges are incident upon is bounded.
+An instance of edge-disjoint paths or node-disjoint paths consists of $G, H$ (we can think of these as having unit capacities and demands).
+We must find (integral) edge- or node-disjoint paths respectively that fully route $H$ in $G$.
+The problem of interest for \Cref{thm:reduction} is {\em uncrossed} edge-disjoint paths, where $G$ is planar and we add the extra constraint that the paths are uncrossed.
+We reduce to the standard planar node-disjoint paths problem, and then use a result of Schrijver \cite{schrijver1990homotopic} which says that node-disjoint paths can be solved in polynomial time in planar graphs if the number of faces the demand edges are incident upon is bounded.

 Our proof uses contractions.
 We let $G/e$ to denote the graph obtained by contracting edge $e$ in a graph $G$; we use similar notation for a multiflow $f$.

 \begin{lemma} Let $f$ be an uncrossed flow in $G$ and $e$ some supply edge.
 Then $f/e$ is uncrossed for $G/e,H/e$. \end{lemma}